Illinois Divorce Forms

 If you download the forms above, each step has its own folder.
 If you’re using other forms, the lists below outline which forms are needed in each step.

 Some Illinois counties have additional forms on top of the state standard-wide forms.
-If you think you might be missing a form, check with your county or contact Sterling Hughes to work with an attorney.
+If you think you might be missing a form, check with your county or contact Sterling Lawyers, LLC to work with an attorney.

 Step 1: Initial Filing